 “African Americans make up 38% of those incarcerated in the US despite making up only 13% of its population.
 That was the statistic I learned as a senior in high school that first prompted my research on the connection between mass incarceration and racial injustice.
 Once I got to Vanderbilt, I found VPP and saw they called attention to that exact same statistic.
 I figured I would find a group of likeminded people passionate about making changes to our criminal “injustice” system, and I did!”

-Tess Ostroff is a junior from Summit, NJ, majoring in Political Science.
+Tess Ostroff is a senior from Summit, NJ, majoring in Political Science.

 “I got involved with VPP because I feel criminal justice issues are one of the most important problems in the US today.
 Our criminal justice system is not a rehabilitating system.
 It perpetuates the cycles of poverty.
 By isolating formerly incarcerated people from housing, employment and other aspects of life they are more likely to commit crimes again.
 The criminal justice system disproportionately affects minority backgrounds.
 For example, African Americans are incarcerated at more than 5 times the rate of whites.
 The imprisonment rate for African American women is twice that of white women.
 These statistics inspire me to work to create a more just system.”